FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

     https://company.flexmeasures.io/api/<version>/postWeatherData

-Weather data can be posted for the following three types of weather sensors:
+Weather data can be posted for different types of sensors, such as:

 - "radiation" (with kW/m² as unit)
 - "temperature" (with °C as unit)
-- "wind_speed" (with m/s as unit)
+- "wind speed" (with m/s as unit)

 The sensor type is part of the unique entity address for each sensor, together with the sensor's latitude and longitude.

-This "PostWeatherDataRequest" message posts temperature forecasts for 15-minute intervals between 3.00pm and 4.30pm for a weather sensor located at latitude 33.4843866 and longitude 126.477859.
-This sensor is located in Korea's timezone ― we also reflect that in the datetimes.
+This "PostWeatherDataRequest" message posts temperature forecasts for 15-minute intervals between 3.00pm and 4.30pm for a weather sensor with id 602.
+As this sensor is located in Korea's timezone ― we also reflect that in the datetimes.
 The forecasts were made at noon, as the ``prior`` field indicates.

 .. code-block:: json

         {
             "type": "PostWeatherDataRequest",
-            "sensor": "ea1.2018-06.io.flexmeasures.company:temperature:33.4843866:126.477859",
+            "sensor": "ea1.2021-01.io.flexmeasures.company:fm1.602",
             "values": [
                 20.04,
                 20.23,